 SHOUT Festival of Queer Arts and Culture and Birmingham REP are delighted to present QUEER & NOW, a theatre and performance scratch night for LGBTQ+ artists working in the West Midlands.
 We are looking for new voices and the next generation of midlands queer theatre/performance makers and artists – this may include (but is not limited to) cabaret, theatre, solo performance, dance and movement, stand-up, music, spoken word, performance art.

-In our commitment to support and develop queer artistic practices in the midlands QUEER & NOW will provide a testing ground for artists to experiment, and receive feedback – we are also hoping to build new relationships with artists through this process with a view to potentially developing full scale work in the future.
+In our commitment to support and develop queer artistic practices in the midlands QUEER & NOW will provide a testing ground for artists to experiment and receive feedback – we are also hoping to build new relationships with artists through this process with a view to potentially developing full scale work in the future.

 Successful applicants will be invited to test out new ideas, performances etc. with a live audience on SATURDAY 9TH NOVEMBER at 8pm at Birmingham Repertory Theatre as part of SHOUT Festival 2019.
 Up to six candidates will be selected to perform; all successful applicants will receive £150 to cover any associated production costs.
 You will need to be available for technical rehearsals during the day on Sat 9th Nov, exact times tbc.

-Please note that this is an opportunity for artists who identify as LGBTQ+. e encourage artists of all ethnicities, backgrounds, gender identities and abilities to apply and particularly encourage applications from artists whose voices and/or experiences are marginalised in existing queer discourse and whose work engages with perspectives and/or experiences of being queer in the midlands.
+Please note that this is an opportunity for artists who identify as LGBTQ+.
+We encourage artists of all ethnicities, backgrounds, gender identities and abilities to apply, and particularly encourage applications from artists whose voices and/or experiences are marginalised in existing queer discourse and whose work engages with perspectives and/or experiences of being queer in the midlands.
 Queer & Now is open to artists currently living in the West Midlands only, all applicants must be over the age of 18 (there is no upper age limit).

 We are looking for work which: